Best places to see in Lijiang: old town and surroundings

 1. A walk through the streets of Lijiang

 The old town of Lijiang was declared a World Heritage Site by UNESCO in 1997.
 It is famous for its architecture, the water canals that run through the city and its many stone bridges.
-Lijiang is one of the most beautiful villages in Yunnan, although too exploited by tourism.
+Lijiang is one of the most beautiful cities in Yunnan, although too exploited by tourism.

 Currently, in my view, it has lost some of its charm because of tourism and the total commercialization of it.
 Although all the houses maintain their architecture on the outside, inside they have been transformed into clothing, music, souvenir and restaurant shops.